The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 Email marketing

-Email has become one of the most preferred communication channels between brands and customers.
+Email is one of the most preferred communication channels between brands and customers.

 SaaS companies can use email marketing to engage both prospects and active customers.
 As retention is equally important in the SaaS industry, many companies regularly send product update emails, newsletters, and product how-to’s.